AzimovIz/WP_Linux/README.md

 </p>

-An animated, interactive wallpaper engine for Linux -- a Wallpaper Engine-style alternative for **KDE Plasma 6 on Wayland (KWin)**.
+An animated, interactive wallpaper engine for Linux -- a Wallpaper Engine-style alternative for **KDE Plasma 6 on Wayland (KWin)**, with experimental **GNOME Shell 45+ (Wayland)** support.
 Build a layer stack (static pictures, looping GIFs, cursor-reactive "xray"/parallax overlays) in a small GPU-accelerated editor, then run it as your desktop wallpaper.

 ## Screenshots